 Manchester Cathedral

-Manchester cathedral is on the banks of River Irwell.
+Manchester Cathedral is on the banks of the River Irwell.
 It was built between 1486 and 1508, with some additions every century.
-The Cathedral and Collegiate Church of St. Mary, St. Denys, and St. George mainly dated from 1422 to 1506 and was raised to cathedral status in 1847.
+The Cathedral and Collegiate Church of St. Mary, St. Denys, and St. George mainly dates from 1422 to 1506 and was raised to cathedral status in 1847.

 When you visit the cathedral, you can see St. John’s Chapel, the chapel of the Manchester Regiment.
 The Lady Chapel has a wooden screen dating back to 1440, and the octagonal chapterhouse, built in 1465, has murals that include a figure of Christ in modern dress.